SoftUni-Internal/interactive-content/EN/06-Unit-Testing/01-Seven-Testing-Principles.md

 Sometimes our software is tested against wrong requirements.

-Finding and fixing defects itself does not help when:
+Finding and fixing defects does not help when:

 - Our system built is unusable